tf-dbis-uni-freiburg/PRoST/README.md

 The option -o contains the name of the database in which PRoST will store the graph using its own representation.

 The option -lp allows one to specify a logical partitioning strategy.
 The argument is a comma-separated list of strategies, for instance "TT,WPT,VP".
-Possible values are "TT" for triple table, "WPT" for Wide Property Table, "IPT" for Inverse Wide Property Table, "JPT" for a single table with the joined data of both Inverse Wide Property Table and Wide Property Table, and "VP" for Vertical Partitioning.
+Possible values are "TT" for triple table, "WPT" for Wide Property Table, "IWPT" for Inverse Wide Property Table, "JWPT" for a single table with the joined data from both a Inverse Wide Property Table and a Wide Property Table, and "VP" for Vertical Partitioning.
 If this option is missing, the default is "TT,WPT,VP".
 Note that you should not include spaces for multiple strategies, otherwise the program will consider only the first strategy.
 The strategy "TT" might be automatically triggered if "WPT", "IPT", "JPT" or "VP" are selected because they have a dependency on that table.

 If the option -s is present, the loader produces a .stats file in the local node, required for querying.
+The strategy "VP" might be automatically triggered, as it is needed to generate the statistics.
 Note that this file will be generated in the same path from which the application is run.

 Please be aware that there might be limitations in the number of columns a wide property table might have in order to be written.